Summary

 Self-hosted Setup: Vulnbox, VPN and Network

 As usual, you can host the vulnbox yourself.
 The Vulnbox will be delivered as encrypted VirtualBox image in OVA format.
 You need at least VirtualBox 5.2, newer is better.
-We suggest your host machine has at least 3 CPU cores and 4 GB RAM.
+We suggest your host machine has at least 4 CPU cores and 6 GB RAM, more is better.
 We will provide a router image for your convenience and a test machine before the competition.

 You need one machine to host the Vulnbox and act as VPN gateway (between your team network and our game network).
 Depending on your infrastructure there are different setups possible.
 We suggest our pre-configured Router VM image to save you most of the configuration.

-1. If you have a machine with two network interfaces (preferrably physical), we suggest setup 2 (Router VM + physical team network).
+1. If you have a machine with two network interfaces (preferably physical), we suggest setup 2 (Router VM + physical team network).

 2. If you do not have a machine with two network interfaces, use setup 3 (Router VM + team-internal VPN).